MarcelMichau/fake-survey-generator/README.md

 - Local Kubernetes development using Skaffold
 - Using Azure Pipelines to Build & Deploy a microservice application to Azure Kubernetes Service
 - Using Azure Key Vault with Azure Kubernetes Service to protect sensitive application configuration
-- Configuring Azure Application Insights for logging & monitoring application logs
+- Configuring Azure Application Insights for telemetry

 Some of the above features are relatively straightforward to implement, others have some intricacies that require some Googling in order to set up.
 I just like to have them placed in the context of a complete working application to refer back to when necessary.